 Revolutionary common sense!!

 “Disability is a natural part of the human experience.”
-When we internalize this belief and merge it with our common sense, we’ll create a new paradigm of disability.
+When we internalise this belief and merge it with our common sense, we’ll create a new paradigm of disability.
 People with disabilities aren’t broken, and they don’t need to be fixed.
 When we change the way we think, speak, and behave-instead of trying to change people with disabilities-the world will change before our eyes.

 This remarkable young man has been employed as a Learning Mentor by the Nottingham City LEA’s Achievement Team.
 He has spent most of his life looked after in Public Care.
 He has been there.
-He turns out to be great at including adolescent young men living in Community Homes, supporting their communication and reattendance at school.He is also a great trainer and friend of Inclusiove Solutions!
-Read more about Philip in ‘INclusion Now’ Vol 5, available from Alliance for Inclusive Education.
+He turns out to be great at including adolescent young men living in Community Homes, supporting their communication and reattendance at school.He is also a great trainer and friend of Inclusive Solutions!
+Read more about Philip in ‘Inclusion Now’ Vol 5, available from Alliance for Inclusive Education.

-Check out the arguments in this paper by Colin Newton and Derek WIlson which draws upon DfES policies as well as research.
+Check out the arguments in this paper by Colin Newton and Derek Wilson which draws upon DfES policies as well as research.

 Bill Hubbard, New Zealand A low-intrusion restorative approach to bullying.Undercover Teams are a restorative adaptation of the influential and far-sighted work in the early 90’s of Barbara Maines and George Robinson of the UK.
 They labeled their support group approach to addressing school bullying as “No-Blame”.
 At the time and for years later, some people believed that this process was the single answer to school bullying that everyone had been looking for.
 Undercover Teams represent a unique tool that fits within the family of ‘restorative responses’.
 Undercover Teams are a ‘targeted approach to – repairing relationships.
 Viewed using a restorative perspective, Undercover Teams (UTs) may not be regarded by some practitioners as ‘fully restorative’ because the victims of bullying and the offending students are not brought face-to-face as part of the process however this fact alone should not undermine the worth of UTs.
 Rather, UTs can represent a niche process for supporting young people who may be fearful at the prospect of participating in a restorative conference situation.
 For students who have been bullied for much or all of their school lives, this can often be the case.
 Howard Zehr’s and Belinda’s wonderful paradigm for exploring how restorative your attitude to behaviour is, has to be worth a look!

 Are bright lights, perfumed air, coloured bubbles and soft music the answer to the “apartheid” that people who have been described as having physical/learning disabilities/difficulties have been subjected to in Education and Community Living?
-Joe Whittaker and John Kenworthy, Bolton Institute for Higher Education explore the logic of SAnoezelens…Is there any research to support their efficacy in special or mainstream settings?
+Joe Whittaker and John Kenworthy, Bolton Institute for Higher Education explore the logic of Snoezelens…Is there any research to support their efficacy in special or mainstream settings?
 Perhaps great for special or mainstream staff or any pupil to relax in, but educational impact?? …..